What is Image Compression And Why Is It Important?

 You Do Not Lose Image Resolution

 One way to reduce your image size, known as downsampling, is to reduce the resolution.
 One way to do this is to use the export function in Photoshop.
-However, reducing your photo resolution can reduce the quality as it removes the pixels from your image.
+However, reducing your photo resolution can compromise the quality, as it removes pixels from your image.
 With image compression, you can preserve the original look on the screen.

 Image Compression is Good Practice